Fuel economy in automobiles: EPA testing procedure through 2007

-The "highway" program or Highway Fuel Economy Driving Schedule (HWFET) is defined in and uses a warmed-up engine and makes no stops, averaging 48 mph (77 km/h) with a top speed of 60 mph (97 km/h) over a 10 mi distance.
+The "highway" program or Highway Fuel Economy Driving Schedule (HWFET) is defined in and uses a warmed-up engine and makes no stops, averaging 48 mph with a top speed of 60 mph over a 10 mi distance.
 A weighted average of city (55%) and highway (45%) fuel economies is used to determine the combined rating and guzzler tax.
 This rating is what is also used for light-duty vehicle corporate average fuel economy regulations.

-The procedure has been updated to FTP-75, adding a "hot start" cycle which repeats the "cold start" cycle after a 10-minute pause.

 Because EPA figures had almost always indicated better efficiency than real-world fuel-efficiency, the EPA has modified the method starting with 2008.
 Updated estimates are available for vehicles back to the 1985 model year.